rohitdk/flyway/README.md

 # Flyway - Database migration
-This example is for integration of springboot app with flyway
+ Integration of springboot app with flyway for database migration